greg7mdp/parallel-hashmap/README.md

+## the parallel hashmap
-## Abseiling on the shoulders of giants - the parallel hashmap
+   (or Abseiling from the shoulders of giants)

 (c) Gregory Popovitch - 2/28/2019